-Planning doesn’t have to be hard or take a lot of time, but it does require some serious thought.
+Planning doesn’t have to be hard or take a lot of time, but it does require some serious thought, especially for your fundraising plan structure.

 When you take the time to sketch out the details for the coming year, you’ll set yourself up for big success, eliminating the need to worry about where money will come from.